 With a genuine country cottage feel throughout, the ground floor has a sitting room with woodburning stove and a cosy atmosphere.

-The country kitchen is well-equipped with amenities and includes a Belfast sink and a separate dining area, with feature fireplace and beamed ceilings.
+The country kitchen is well-equipped with amenities and includes a Belfast sink and a separate dining area, with a feature fireplace and exposed beamed ceilings.

 Upstairs houses two bedrooms.